Crackdown 3: Reception

 Crackdown 3 received "mixed or average" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 18% of critics.

 IGN noted the lack of innovation stating, "Crackdown 3 delivers on what made the original an enjoyable game, but never much more."
 Destructoid was also disappointed with the evolution of the series and wrote, "Crackdown 3 is a good Crackdown game, which, unfortunately, doesn't mean much anymore.
 Modern game design has surpassed the Crackdown model by leaps and bounds".
-EGMNow wrote of the game, "It’s a blast when you just feel like zoning out, hunting orbs, jumping across rooftops, and blowing up bad guys" and closed by saying, "It’s good, solid fun, but it’s not going to completely revolutionize the industry."
+EGMNow wrote of the game, "It's a blast when you just feel like zoning out, hunting orbs, jumping across rooftops, and blowing up bad guys" and closed by saying, "It's good, solid fun, but it's not going to completely revolutionize the industry."

 PC Gamer wrote, "Crackdown 3 comes along 12 years after Crackdown but without 12 years' worth of new ideas to share" and finished by saying, "It's an OK game that could've been exciting a decade ago."
-The Verge referred to Crackdown 3 as "the Netflix Original of games", by stating: "You know when there’s a show you really like, but then it dips in quality and eventually gets canceled, and the creators say they want to make a new season someday or maybe a remake, but it’s stuck in production hell for several years, then Netflix or whoever sinks a bunch of money into it, and it eventually gets released and it’s not quite as good as you remember the original, but it’s still pretty entertaining and hey, you’re paying for Netflix anyway so you’re not going to complain about getting it for 'free?'
-That’s Crackdown 3.
+The Verge referred to Crackdown 3 as "the Netflix Original of games", by stating: "You know when there's a show you really like, but then it dips in quality and eventually gets canceled, and the creators say they want to make a new season someday or maybe a remake, but it's stuck in production hell for several years, then Netflix or whoever sinks a bunch of money into it, and it eventually gets released and it's not quite as good as you remember the original, but it's still pretty entertaining and hey, you're paying for Netflix anyway so you're not going to complain about getting it for 'free?'
+That's Crackdown 3.
 It is video game as Netflix Original."